SevyXMR/Gata-DVA-bot/README.md

-# Gataxyz DVA Automation Script
+# Gata.xyz DVA Automation Script

 ## Overview
 This repository contains a script `gata.js` designed to run the DVA(Data Validation Agent) task on the app.gata.xyz platform.
 The script initializes with user-specified private keys, optionally utilizes proxies, and automates task processing to accumulate points in multiples wallets.